SarahRogue81/Flaskr/README.md

 There are many to choose from but Flaskr has been setup to be developed and deployed to [Replit](https://replit.com/) as well as [PythonAnywhere](https://pythonanywhere.com).

 There's nothing that needs be changed to get this to work on either.
-The `uv.log` is for Replit and the `flask_app.py` is for PythonAnywhere.
+The `uv.log` and `.replit` files are for Replit and the `flask_app.py` file is for PythonAnywhere.
 Again, this is all setup for you.

-Also, GitHub Codespaces is pretty sweet to develop on as well.
+Also, GitHub Codespaces is pretty good to develop on as well.
 It's like an online VS Code editor.
 And with their CI/CD cycle, you can't go wrong for any project.

 ## Offline Development